MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-8-QuantumCircuits.md

 $$\mathrm{CNOT}_{01}(H\otimes 1)|00\rangle = \frac{1}{\sqrt{2}} \left(|00\rangle + |11\rangle \right),$$

-Operations with this or greater complexity are ubiquitous in quantum algorithms and quantum error correction, so it should come with great relief that there is a simple method for their visualization called a *quantum circuit diagram*.
-The circuit diagram for preparing this maximally entangled quantum state is
+Operations with this or greater complexity are ubiquitous in quantum algorithms and quantum error correction, so it should come as a great relief that there is a simple method for their visualization called a *quantum circuit diagram*.
+The circuit diagram for preparing this maximally entangled quantum state is:

 <!--- ![](.\media\1.svg) --->
 <!-- Can't find a way to easily center this... probably an extension needed:  -->